ZhgChg.Li

 Display Result:

-We have successfully implemented HTML rendering functionality using XMLParser, while maintaining extensibility and compliance with specifications.
-This allows us to manage and understand the types of string rendering currently supported by the app through the code.
+This completes our implementation of HTML rendering using XMLParser, while maintaining extensibility and standardization.
+You can manage and understand the supported string rendering types in the app directly from the code.